musatoktas/My-JavaScript-Notes/JS Intro-1.md

 - You can use * for multiplication and / for division if you want.
 Enter another valid expression to pass this lesson.

-I you wanna see just result on preview screen just write numbers and function which one you want
+If you wanna see just result on preview screen just write numbers and function which one you want

 - For write comment on javascript interreter you should use double slash like;